Alva Review-Courier

-The Alva Review-Courier is a semi-weekly newspaper for Alva, Oklahoma, and surrounding areas.
+The Alva Review-Courier is a weekly newspaper for Alva, Oklahoma, and surrounding areas.
 The newspaper was purchased in 1990 by Martin Broadcasting Corporation.
-The President is Lynn L. Martin and the vice-president is Marione E. Martin.
+The President was Lynn L. Martin and the vice-president was Marione E. Martin.
+In 2023, the Publisher and Editor was Marione Martin.

 The Alva Review-Courier is made up of two publications.
 The legal newspaper entered as second class matter at the U.S. Post Office is the Alva Review-Courier.
-It is published Friday and Sunday.
-A Wednesday edition is a combined publication with the Newsgram, a total market coverage product, and carries a masthead of Alva Review-Courier/Newsgram."
+It is published Fridays.
+A Wednesday edition is a combined publication with The Newsgram, a total market coverage product, and carries a masthead of Alva Review-Courier/Newsgram."